What Is the Causal Theory?

 Does Causal Theory blame the parents?

-It may seem like we're blaming parents for how their child turns out, which could be really hard to hear when you've done everything you knew to do and you’ve been the best parent you could be.
+It may seem like we're blaming parents for how their child turns out, which could be really hard to hear, when you've done everything you knew to do.
+You’ve been the best parent you could be; you’ve been seeing a therapist; and no one told you not to put your child in daycare or to quit teaching your child not to cry when she’s been emotionally or physically hurt or not to say what she thinks.
 Unfortunately, the information for how to be the best possible parent hasn’t been readily available until now.

 This is why I wrote the Causal Theory of personality, parenting, healing and self-awareness.
-If you know that your child is the way she is because of her history, it isn’t too late to help her.
+If you know that your child is the way he is because of his history, it isn’t too late to help him.

 Also, please keep in mind that all parents were children, too.
-We all turn out the way we do because we adapted brilliantly to our own childhoods.
-We may have adapted to our own families, which reduces our ability to be especially tuned-in parents.
-We will tend to see what we are expected to see.
+We turn out the way we do because we adapted brilliantly to our own childhoods.
+We have adapted to our own families, which reduces our ability to be especially tuned-in parents.
+We will tend to see what we expect to see.
 We have to readjust, unlearn, or relearn, which is what a journey into self-awareness intrinsically is.

-We’re not parent-bashing; we want parents to take responsibility and change what doesn’t work.
-Parents who are willing to do that no longer need to feel blamed.
-Many parents do have fragile egos.
-I think people are often more defensive about their performance as parents than they are about their performance in bed.
+We’re not parent-bashing.
+Parents are the most important person in the world to their child.
+We want parents to take responsibility and change what doesn’t work.
+Parents, who are willing to do this, no longer need to feel guilty or blamed even though opening up to corrective feedback can be hard on our egos.
 Not one person enjoys being critiqued for their parenting.
 This is delicate material.
-However, parents who are willing to receive constructive guidance and make adjustments, will most likely be the parents who raise self-reflective, contented children.
+However, parents who are willing to receive constructive guidance and make adjustments, will most likely be the parents who raise extraordinary, self-reflective and contented children.

-There seem to be a couple of cornerstones to this theory.
+There seems to be a couple of cornerstones to this theory.
 One is the importance of seeing clearly, especially seeing our children clearly, which requires that we see through our own eyes, not those of our parents.
-I know that sounds abstract, but when you get it, you see much more clearly.
+I know that sounds abstract, but when you get it, you will perceive like never before.
 Getting it takes self-reflection on our own childhood.

 The other key to reversing parental mistakes or even healing trauma is our ability to be humble, courageous and love the truth.
 Some parents just don’t want the information, no matter how symptomatic are their children.
 You can’t teach anyone whose ego is more important than their child’s needs.
 These are deeply injured people who don’t want to hear it.
 They are often those most highly guarded against information that anything was wrong with their own childhood or the way they were parenting.
 The problem is that denial leads to harsh results.